arangodb/docs/3.10/indexing-working-with-indexes.md

 The maximum number of attributes in **storedValues** is 32.
 It is not possible to create multiple indexes with the same **fields** attributes and uniqueness but different **storedValues** attributes.
-That means the value of **storedValues** is not considered by index creation calls when checking if an index is already present or needs to be created.
+That means the value of **storedValues** is not considered in index creation calls when checking if an index is already present or needs to be created.
+In unique indexes, only the attributes in **fields** are checked for uniqueness, but the attributes in **storedValues** are not checked for their uniqueness.

 **name** can be a string.
 Index names are subject to the same character restrictions as collection names.
 If omitted, a name will be auto-generated so